mvSapphire/PowerPipe/README.md

 [![Nuget](https://img.shields.io/nuget/dt/PowerPipe)](https://www.nuget.org/stats/packages/PowerPipe?groupby=Version)

 </span>

+# A .NET Library for Constructing Advanced Workflows with Fluent Interface

 PowerPipe is a versatile .NET library designed to streamline the process of building advanced workflows using a fluent interface.
 The primary objective of this project is to eliminate the need for writing boilerplate code when implementing workflows.